lfunderburk/automate-tech-post/README.md

 ### 1. LangChain

+You can find the relevant code for this approach under `llm-automation/blog_to_post.py` and `llm-automation/utils.py`

 ![](langchain.jpg)

 This approach assumes you have an OpenAI API key.
 The code in this repository uses GPT-4, but you can modify this to use other OpenAI models.